 My objective is to offer a confidential, safe, and comfortable setting for the counselling and psychotherapy services I provide to clients.

 All sessions are private and confidential.
-I maintain confidentiality in line with the ethical guidelines of the Irish Association of Counselling and Psychotherapy (IACP) of which I am a member.
+I maintain confidentiality in line with the ethical guidelines of the Irish Association of Counselling and Psychotherapy (IACP) and Irish Association of Humanistic and Integrative Psychotherapy (IAHIP), both of which I am a member.